juxtapix/CriticalObjects/README.md

  Prerequisites include an open mind, the drive to make, and physical computing.

 **Assessment**
-Class Participation: ***40%***
+Class Participation:        ***30%***
 Assignments:                ***30%***
-Final Project: ***30%***
+Midterm and Final Projects: ***40%***

-More than one unexcused absence will result in a failing grade.
+More than two absences will result in a failing grade.
 Arriving to two classes more than 15 minutes late counts as an absence.
 Please notify me as early as possible if you are unable to come to class.
-Assigments should be posted online 24h before the class.
+Assignments should be posted online 24h before the class.

 Please see ITP's statement on [Pass/Fail](http://help.itp.nyu.edu/academic-policies/pass-fail) which states that a "Pass" is equivalent to an "A" or a "B" while anything less would be considered a "Fail".

 **Conduct**
-This class meets every Monday from 3:20pm to 5:50pm.
-Please be punctual and respectful.
+This class meets every Monday from 3:20pm to 5:50pm - Please be punctual and respectful.
 Assignment due dates are hard deadlines.
 Laptops must be closed while fellow classmates are presenting work.
-Please be respectful with each other.
+The nature of this class allows for politically charged and socially engaged topics that might challenge your own beliefs - Please be respectful and generous with each other.

 ## Statement of Academic Integrity